JailbreakDB

 LLM Jailbreak Taxonomy 2026: How the Techniques Cluster

 Six years of jailbreak research has produced a messy literature.
-This taxonomy organizes working techniques by the behavioral property they exploit — useful for both researchers and defenders.
+This taxonomy organizes working techniques by the behavioral property they exploit —

-By Redacted · · 8 min read
+By Redacted · · 7 min read

 The jailbreak literature is large, scattered, and inconsistently named.
 The same technique gets rediscovered every six months by a new paper with a new name.
 Defenders trying to evaluate coverage gaps are comparing lists of technique names that describe overlapping categories differently.

 This taxonomy is an attempt to organize working LLM jailbreak techniques by the underlying behavioral property they exploit.
 The goal is a classification that’s useful for defenders assessing coverage, researchers identifying novel attack surfaces, and practitioners deciding which detection methods apply to which techniques.
+To filter the underlying technique classes by property, modality, and family, browse the interactive jailbreak index, which records each technique’s behavioral category and last-known status without publishing any working payload.

 Behavioral properties: what jailbreaks exploit